yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 https://github.com/yereverluvinunclebert/Steampunk-clock-calendar-vb6/releases/tag/SteampunkClock%2FCalendar0.0.1build2422

-If you want to compile this yourself, clone/download the lot.
-You will of course, need the VB6 or the TwinBasic IDE to make changes.
-VB6 is available from ebay or MSDN subscription, TwinBasic is downloadable and available for free.
+If you want to compile this yourself, follow the same link and download the source - or use github desktop to clone the program.
+To edit/compile you will of course, need the VB6 IDE or the TwinBasic IDE.
+VB6 is available from ebay or by MSDN subscription, TwinBasic is downloadable and available for free here: https://twinbasic.com/.
 If you have VB6 already installed then you use that, of course.

  Why VB6?
 Well, with a 64 bit, modern-language upgrade improvement being delivered now, in the form of "100% compatible" TwinBasic, coupled with support for transparent PNGs via RC/Cairo, VB6 native code has an amazing future.